2021 Stanley Cup Final: Impact of COVID-19

-The COVID-19 pandemic impacted the league for the second straight year with the Government of Canada maintaining its cross-border travel restrictions.
+The COVID-19 pandemic impacted the league for the second straight year with the Government of Canada and the Government of the United States both maintaining their cross-border travel restrictions.
 Consequently, the league temporarily realigned for this season into four regional divisions with no conferences, putting all seven Canadian teams into one of those divisions.
 Each team played 56 regular season games, all intra-divisional matchups.
 The league returned to the traditional 16-team playoff format, with the first two rounds of the playoffs also featuring intra-divisional matchups.
 This format delayed any possibility of cross-border travel until the third round.
 The league explored the possibility of having the Canadian team that advanced to the third round hold their home games in a neutral NHL city in the U.S. but were granted a cross-border travel exemption approved by the Public Health Agency of Canada.

-Due to local COVID-19 health protocols during the regular season, all 24 American teams hosted a limited amount of in-person spectators while all seven Canadian teams played behind closed doors.
-During the first three rounds of the playoffs, a number of U.S. teams further increased their capacity, and three of the Canadian playoff teams admitted spectators for the first time.
-The Canadiens were the first team from Canada to offer tickets to the general public.
+Due to local COVID-19 health protocols during the regular season, all 24 American teams hosted limited numbers of in-person spectators while all seven Canadian teams played behind closed doors.
+During the first three rounds of the playoffs, a number of U.S. teams further increased their capacities, and three of the Canadian playoff teams admitted spectators for the first time.
+The Canadiens were the first (and only) team from Canada to offer tickets to the general public.
 By the time the Final started, Florida health officials had allowed the Lightning to admit 16,300 fans (85 percent of full capacity) at Amalie Arena for game one, then allowed up to 100% capacity for game two and beyond.
-The Canadiens were permitted to issue 3,500 tickets for the Bell Centre after Quebec health officials denied the team's request to increase it to 10,500 fans (50 percent of capacity) before game three.
+The Canadiens were permitted to issue 3,500 tickets for the Bell Centre, up from 2,500 earlier in the playoffs, after Quebec health officials denied the team's request to increase it to 10,500 fans (50 percent of capacity) before game three.